ml58158/SCCM-Client-Dynamic-Provisioning/README.md

   Otherwise, a used computer can be used for a refresh.

 ### Why Dynamic Provisioning ###

 * Any store bought Windows device (Desktop,Laptop,Tablet) can be made Enterprise Ready in a matter of minutes.

 * Required Software is installed on a new machine in Minutes VS. Microsoft inTune which takes up to 24 hours to install required apps.

-* Less time to maintain than traditio
+* Less time to maintain than traditional Imaging/OSD through SCCM

+* Totally Vendor Agnostic

+* No Need to Update Drivers or Driver Sets

 ### The Provisioning Process ###